Easy Tips for Planning a Healthy Diet and Sticking to itIn This Article

 Healthy eating: carbs and protein

 What is protein?
 Information about what foods have protein and what happens when we eat more protein than we need.
 (Center for Disease Control)

-Optimal Dietary Protein Intake in Older People – New evidence that shows older adults need more dietary protein than do younger adults.
+Optimal Dietary Protein Intake in Older People (may load slowly) – New evidence that shows older adults need more dietary protein than do younger adults.
 (JAMDA)